-All About Aircraft De/Anti-Icing Fluid Types
+All About Aircraft De/Anti-Icing

-On a “clean” wing, airflow flows freely over the smooth surface and produces lift.
-A “contaminated” wing interrupts airflow and reduces and inhibits the ability to produce lift.
-Frost or ice with a thickness of just 3 to 5 mm can reduce lift by 30%.
+For example, on a “clean” wing, airflow flows freely over the smooth surface and produces lift.
+A “contaminated” wing interrupts airflow, reducing and inhibiting aircraft lift capability.
+Frost or ice with a thickness of just 3 to 5 mm can reduce lift by 30%, especially in the initial take-off phase of flight.
+With this in mind, failure to remove frozen contaminant prior to flight creates a significant safety risk which, if ignored, could result in fatal consequences.

 What are the different types of de/anti-icing fluid?